UoN-Rambling-Hiking/RamblingHikingWebsite/content/gear/index.md

   - [General Sites](#general-sites)
 - [Opportunities Fund](#opportunities-fund)

 Having the right kit is the most important requirement when attending our events.
 If you turn up to a hike with the wrong kit and leaders deem your gear inappropriate, you will be unable to participate and regrettably cannot be refunded.
-As stated by our [Hikers Operating Procedures](/hop).
 ## Sunday Hike Essentials
 - Walking Boots - **NOT TRAINERS** - Walking boots are touch soles, ankle support and some level of waterproofing.
 - Suitable trousers for walking - **NOT JEANS**